Sonia-Herrera/Disaster-Response/README.md

   *warnings

 ## 📁File Descriptions
+*disaster_categories.csv: Database containing the ID, the message that was sent, and the gender.
+*disaster_messages.csv: Database containing the ID and the categories the message belonged to.
+*DisasterResponse.db: Cleaned data
+*process_data.py: Code used for cleaning and preprocessing data.
+*train_classifier.py: Code used to train the model *classifier.pkl: Trained model
+*run.py: To run Web App

 ## 📚Licensing, Authors, Acknowledgements
 This application was made as part of the [Udacity Data Scientist Nanodegree](https://learn.udacity.com/my-programs?tab=Currently%2520Learning) program, who provided the code templates and data.
 The original data was provided by [Figure Eight's](https://appen.com/#customers) Udacity.